Ellaine-2003/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes my_first_repository.
 This script changes the working directory to the previous one This script lists all the files including the ones that begin with a period character.
+This script Creates a symbolic link to /bin/ls, named __ls__ This script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.